OpenDA-Association/OpenDA/docs/source/data_objects.rst

 when the data is needed instead of when initializing the data object.
 When lazy writing is set to true, the data will be written when the data object is closed instead of directly when the data is being changed by OpenDA.
-Depending on how much data will be read and or written, how many times this will happens and available memory, users can choose which settings will be most suitable.
+Depending on how much data will be read and or written, how many times this will happen and available memory, users can choose which settings will be most suitable.

 These boolean arguments always have to be specified as the first two ``<arg>`` elements in the XML config for the NetCDF data object::